Volvo 240 Suspension Page |

 a Volvo 240 fan who's owned and modified a lot of 240s going back over 30

 years, I've collected a fair amount of suspension experience.
 This page will try to share that.
 Please take this page for what it's worth.
-The way I have done things over the past 30 years may not always be the "PROPER" way in some opinions.
+The way I have done things over the past 30 years may not ALWAYS be the "PROPER" according to way in some.
 Much of my experience has resulted from EXPERIMENTATION and CORRECTING MISTAKES, which I think creates more valuable experience than just doing what others tell you to do.
 So feel free to experiment with suspension settings and parts so you can find what works best for your 240 and your driving enjoyment. |

-240 FRONT SUSPENSION | ||||||||||||
+240 FRONT SUSPENSION | |||||||||||

 The Volvo 240 was equipped with rubber damped upper strut mounts.
 These mounts help to keep unwanted vibrations and noises from entering the cabin.
 The rubber in these mounts will eventually crack or fail as it ages.
 The old used mount in the first photo below had over 200,000 miles of use, but cracks and distortions began appearing in the rubber.
 These mounts can have serious failures if neglected long enough.
 In extreme cases the strut top can break through the damaged rubber and collide with the bottom of the hood. ![]() ![]()

-I installed these BNE Dynamics strut mounts below along with coil-overs and Koni Sport dampers.
+PERFORMANCE PARTS OPTION If your goal is to improve suspension performance, you might consider a performance strut mount instead of another rubber one.
+The mounts I installed in my 240 are these 240 Offset Spherical Mounts from BNE Dynamics.
+Included was the upper spring perch, which has the BNE designed Luxe Steer roller bearing.
+INSTALLATION IN MY 1984 242 TURBO I installed these BNE Dynamics strut mounts below along with coil-overs and Koni Sport dampers.
 These mounts are versatile, so they can also be installed with stock springs or factory style sport springs if that's what you prefer.
-More information about coil-overs for 240 can be found HERE.
-More information about Koni Sport dampers for 240 can be found HERE. ![]() ![]() These strut mounts have a variety of adjustments and a number of variations are possible, ranging from nearly STOCK to very AGGRESSIVE.
+More information about coil-overs for 240 can be found below HERE.
+More information about Koni Sport dampers for 240 can be found below HERE.
+These strut mounts have a variety of adjustments and a number of variations are possible, ranging from nearly STOCK to very AGGRESSIVE.
 This is done by selecting which mounting holes to use for the three top mounting studs.
 As seen in the photos above, the RIGHT SIDE mount is marked "A" (it's engraved on the top) and the LEFT SIDE mount is marked "B." This RIGHT-LEFT configuration is the most common use, but these mounts can also be swapped LEFT TO RIGHT for even more configurations and settings if preferred.
 A more detailed list of configurations and options can be found in the BNE Dynamics site.
-SETTING UP MY MOUNT CONFIGURATION For the configuration I chose for my 240, I inserted the three top mounting studs into holes marked with TRIANGLES.
+There are several benefits to using the special Luxe Steer roller bearing at the spring top.
+This bearing is located between the spring and top mount and can be seen in a photo below.
+Luxe Steer removes most of the load that is normally felt by the spherical bearing in the mount.
+This reduces side loading forces on your struts, increasing the dampening performance and service life of the strut cartridges, while reducing steering effort.
+SETTING UP MY MOUNT CONFIGURATION *TRIANGLES* For the configuration I chose for my 240, I inserted the three top mounting studs into holes marked with TRIANGLES.
 This made it easy to set up without getting the holes confused.
 This TRIANGLE position is described as, "The preferred position for street cars using 2.5 inch coil-overs."
-That's my car.
-This position offers the maximum positive caster (approximately +3.0 degrees over stock) and a good range of negative camber.
+That describes my car.
+This position offers the maximum positive CASTER (approximately +3.0 degrees over stock) and a good range of negative camber.
 IS MORE CASTER BETTER?
-More information about the benefits of positive caster can be found in the Alignment section HERE. ![]() ![]() There was no need to cut any sheet metal on my car, but additional negative camber can be added if desired by trimming some sheet metal on the strut tower (I didn't do any trimming for my installation). ![]()
+More information about the benefits of positive caster can be found in the Alignment section HERE.
+There was no need to cut any sheet metal on my car, but additional negative camber can be added if desired by trimming some sheet metal on the strut tower (I didn't do any trimming for my installation).
+This image above was taken as I was finishing up my installation.

 The lower control arm and tie rod position becomes important when considering modifications to your 240 front suspension.
 If you plan to leave your 240 at factory height, your control arms and tie rods should be just fine as they are, but since so many people choose to lower the ride height, the position (or geometry) of these parts becomes more critical.
+If you get anything out of this, just remember that they should be LEVEL.
 Even if you only plan to use sport springs (i.e.: iPd), which will lower the car only a small amount, you should still pay attention to this.
-There are a lot of lowered 240s running around with poor front suspension geometry. ![]() The control arm and tie rod should be HORIZONTAL at ride height.
+There are a lot of lowered 240s running around with poor front suspension geometry.
+The control arm and tie rod should be HORIZONTAL at ride height.
 The ABOVE RIGHT image shows a lowered suspension with a Roll Correction Spacer.
-More on that below. ![]() ![]() Here are some real world examples ABOVE of good versus bad control arm and tie rod position.
-Both of these cars are lowered and on the ground with suspension at rest.
-This first photo above shows pretty bad geometry.
-In the second photo a set of BNE Dynamics Quick Steer Roll Correction Arms have been installed to correct the geometry for this lowered 240.
-QSRC Spacers from BNE ![]() ![]() I installed a set of these Quick Steer Roll Correction (QSRC) Arms into my 242.
+More on that below.
+Here are some real world examples ABOVE of good versus bad control arm and tie rod position.
+Both of these cars are lowered with tires on the ground and with the suspension at rest.
+This first photo above shows pretty bad geometry, because the lower suspension arm and the steering rod are no longer horizontal.
+In the second photo a set of BNE Dynamics Quick Steer Roll Correction Spacers (QRSC) have been installed to correct the geometry for this lowered 240.
+When the racing suspension was developed for the Volvo 240 Turbo in the European Touring Car Championship, it was done using special custom spacers to correct the geometry for a lowered suspension.
+This worked fine.
+The more modern approach to this is the new specially engineered spacers from BNE Dynamics below.
+Quick Steer Roll Correction Spacers (QRSC) from BNE Dynamics I installed a set of these QSRC Spacers into my 242.
 The set I installed is the first photo above.
-These have been revised by BNE since I bought mine and the newer style is in the second photo above.
+The latest versions have been revised by BNE since I bought mine and the newer style is in the second photo above.
+Using a Quick Steering option is not required.
+That's why there are three different holes on the steering arm.
+The end hole is the same as stock steering.
+The other two holes offer quicker steering if desired.
+The main benefit from these is the correction to your suspension geometry if your car is lowered.
 BNE also offers an optional version (shown below) which can be adjusted for STEERING ACKERMANN ANGLE.
-You can learn more about Ackermann in the Alignment Section HERE. ![]() ![]() This QSRC device is meant to be installed on the bottom of your strut housing in place of your original ball joint mount.
+You can learn more about Ackermann near the bottom of the Alignment Section HERE.
+This QSRC device is meant to be installed on the bottom of your strut housing in place of your original ball joint mount.
 Originally your ball joint bolts to the ball joint housing, which bolts to the bottom of the strut.
-If a video will help you understand how this ball joint is removed, here's one: https://www.youtube.com/watch?v=k-wUVcp_31A ![]() So then your existing ball joint bolts up to this new ball joint housing/steering arm exactly as it would bolt up to your factory housing.
-Your steering tie rod then attaches to the new steering arm instead of the old one. ![]() ![]() TO CUT OFF or NOT TO CUT OFF the Old Steering Arm The old steering arm may get in your way when attaching or detaching the outer tie rod to your new QSRC arms.
-I prefer to use an impact driver to remove that nut.
+If a video will help you understand how this ball joint is removed, here's one: https://www.youtube.com/watch?v=k-wUVcp_31A So then your existing ball joint bolts up to this new steering arm exactly as it would bolt up to your factory housing.
+Your steering tie rod just attaches to the new steering arm instead of the old one.
+TO CUT OFF or NOT CUT OFF the Old Steering Arm The old steering arm may get in your way when attaching or detaching the outer tie rod to your new QSRC arms.
+I prefer to use an impact driver to remove that nut and it needs room to work.
 That method will not be possible if the old arm is there in the way.
 Removing the old steering arm from your strut housing is optional and it requires a certain commitment.
 If you decide to remove it, a sawzall with a new, sharp, fine-tooth blade will take it off in a few minutes.
-A QUICK NOTE ON THE BRAKE BACKING PLATES ![]() ![]() ![]() These above photos show the installation of these spacers in a 240 owned by smoothdurban in Turbobricks.
+A QUICK NOTE ON THE BRAKE BACKING PLATES These above photos show the installation of these spacers in a 240 owned by smoothdurban in Turbobricks.
 His build thread is linked below.
 For this installation the brake backing plates were kept in place (unlike in my installation).
 He found that the QSRC spacer arms contacted the backing plates, so you can see above that he "clearanced" the backing plates with some heat and a hammer. http://forums.turbobricks.com/showpost.php?p=6077897&postcount=139 ALIGNMENT TIME The instructions in the BNE site will tell you that you should get your toe alignment setting adjusted after installing the QSRC arms.
-You should prepare yourself, because the geometry changes brought by these arms will change the toe setting a lot.
+You should prepare yourself.
+The changes brought by these arms will change the toe setting a lot.
 So YES, definitely get that adjusted.
 This photo below is the front tires on my 242 immediately after installing these.
 They went from 1/8th inch TOE IN (stock setting) to 4.8 inches TOE OUT, just like THAT!
 The QSRC arm geometry changes may not take all the blame, since it's possible the new camber adjustment setting might have also helped to increase the below toe out measurement.
 So this might be a good time for you to learn how to adjust the toe setting yourself.
-If that interests you, CLICK HERE for the ALIGNMENT section. ![]() This info below may help if you will be adjusting the toe setting yourself.
+If that interests you, CLICK HERE for the main ALIGNMENT section.
+This info below may help if you will be adjusting the toe setting yourself.
 Adjustments needs to be made with the suspension compressed normally.
 Car on the ground.
 But since getting under my car is tight, I set the tires down on some 6 inch wooden blocks.
 After installing these arms in my car and finding my TOE setting at 4.8 inches OUT, I wanted to see how much range existed when adjusting the tie rods.
 So I began by adjusting the tie rods all the way IN and measured again.
 This resulted in a setting of 1.5 inches TOE IN.
 Then I adjusted FOUR full turns OUT on each tie rod, which brought the setting to 1/8 inch TOE OUT.
 Now I was getting very close.
 Then I made some smaller adjustments.
 1/4 turn IN on each side brought the setting to between 1/16 and 1/8 inch TOE IN (measured at the tread).
-That's a pretty good setting for a power steering car. ![]() (PHOTO ABOVE): Here's how the final setting looked.
+That's a pretty good setting for a power steering car.
+(PHOTO ABOVE): Here's how the final setting looked.
 Once done with your alignment setting, check your steering wheel position.
 It may need to be re-centered.
-240 ALIGNMENT SPECS ![]() The toe-in setting ABOVE for a power steering 240 like mine will be under "A-a" and is shown in millimeters.
+240 ALIGNMENT SPECS The toe-in setting ABOVE for a power steering 240 like mine will be under "A-a" and is shown in millimeters.
 3.0 mm ±1.5 mm (0.118 inch ±0.06 inch), which comes to about 1/8 inch ±1/16 inch.

 240 BALL JOINTS Volvo used two different 240 front ball joint designs.
 MANUAL STEERING This ball joint below is PN 275117.
 It fits both the right and left sides.
-It was made for manual steering cars. ![]() POWER STEERING Power steering ball joints (BELOW) are OFFSET FORWARD to provide an additional ONE DEGREE of positive caster.
+It was made for manual steering cars.
+POWER STEERING Power steering ball joints (BELOW) are OFFSET FORWARD to provide an additional ONE DEGREE of positive caster.
 An increase of caster improves automatic centering in steering, however it will also increase steering effort, which is typically not noticed in a car with power steering.
 LEFT SIDE: PN 274118.
-RIGHT SIDE: PN 274119. ![]() If you're interested in a good article of alignment basics, including detailed info on how Camber, Caster and Toe will affect handling, try this one: https://grassrootsmotorsports.com/articles/what-camber-caster-and-toe-handling-basics/ This article was originally published in the May/June 1997 issue of Grassroots Motorsports. ![]()
+RIGHT SIDE: PN 274119.
+If you're interested in a good article on alignment basics, including detailed info on how Camber, Caster and Toe will affect handling, try this one: https://grassrootsmotorsports.com/articles/what-camber-caster-and-toe-handling-basics/ This article was originally published in the May/June 1997 issue of Grassroots Motorsports.

 The toe setting below for a power steering 240 will be under "A-a" and is shown in millimeters.
-3.0 ±1.5 mm (0.118 ±0.06 inch), or about 1/8 inch ±1/16 inch.
-240 ALIGNMENT ![]() Here are some similar Trammel Bars in use. ![]() ![]() ![]() Even if you still plan to visit an alignment shop, a tool like this will get you set up just right after replacing a rack or other front end parts and then you can verify your work at the alignment shop.
+3.0 ±1.5 mm (0.118 ±0.06 inch).
+This is about 1/8 inch ±1/16 inch.
+240 ALIGNMENT Here are some similar Trammel Bars in use.
+Even if you still plan to visit an alignment shop, a tool like this will get you set up just right after replacing a steering rack or other front end parts and then you can verify your work at the alignment shop.
 Here a good page to read about DIY Alignment with more Trammel Bar pics: https://lugnutz65chevystepside.weebly.com/alignment-tools---easier-than-you-think.html And here's a similar method of someone using a very expensive professionally built Trammel Bar: https://www.youtube.com/watch?v=V3RsOYY5gK0 This looks like the bar he is using: https://www.amazon.com/Longacre-52-79620-79620-Toe-In-Gauge/dp/B001NNFZ2Q There are other methods, such as a string alignment.
 Long video here: https://grassrootsmotorsports.com/video/video-diy-string-alignment/ Using Toe / Camber Plates These are available and they seem to be fairly affordable, depending on options.
 DIY Alignment with Toe / Camber Plates https://www.youtube.com/watch?v=0PXA4immC18 |

 |